Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 + Then click Deployment Credentials and set up your username and password for deployment.
 + Last, open up the Properties blade.
 Copy down the deployment URL.
 + In the terminal, use the commands "git init" and "git remote add azure [deployment URL]" to set up deployment to Azure.
-+ Commit and push using git, as normal.
++ Commit using normal git commands.
++ Use "git push azure master" to deploy online.

 ## About the code
 The main logic is in "app/Http/routes.php."
 Helper functions and classes are located in "app/Http/Controllers".
 In particular, if you are interested in the token verification logic, see "app/Http/Controllers/TokenChecker.php".
 The rest of the code is mainly associated with the Laravel framework.